 Nine stops later at ‘Tha Chang’ Pier (N9) I exit the boat with most of the tourists.
 I follow the crowds past a jumble of small shops.
 A sign with the words ‘Grand Palace’ and a symbol of a castle indicate I’m heading in the right direction.
 The roads are barricaded to allow tourists safe passage and within five minutes I’m at the gate entrances.
 About 150 metres inside is the ticket office and I purchase an entrance ticket to the Grand Palace and Wat Phra Kaew for 500 Baht (around $20.)

 The 94.5-hectare Grand Palace grounds were consecrated in 1782, to mark the founding of Bangkok as the new capital.
 The self-sustaining city within a city was the Royal residence for King Rama 1 (1782 – 1809) to King Rama V of the Rattanakosin Kingdom (1868 – 1910.)
 The Royal family now live in Dusit, but the impressive old-style temples and buildings including the resting place for the sacred Emerald Buddha (Phra Keo) are open to visitors from 8.30am – 3.30pm daily.

 Warning!
 As a significant pilgrim destination for devout Buddhists and one of the most popular destinations in Thailand, expect to find a chaotic mass of tourists and tour guides.
 Unfortunately, it’s impossible to avoid the guides who shout to their groups, with minimal regard to anyone else attempting to enjoy the spiritual significance of the religious site.

 Visitors to Thailand should be respectful/considerate of the conservative nature of Thai culture requiring modesty in behaviour and dress.
 Before entering any sacred site, knees, shoulders and heels must be covered.
 And this was where those boho style Thai pants made a showing – en masse!
-Maybe it was the heat, or the jetlag catching up to me, but once inside the Grand Palace walls I was (quietly) amused by the varied assortment of loose fitting Thai style yoga (chong kraben) pants.
+Maybe it was the heat, or the jetlag catching up to me, but once inside the Grand Palace walls I found the varied assortment of loose-fitting Thai style yoga (chong kraben) pants amusing.
 They were covering knees everywhere.